VarCharMax/Employee_AzureFabric/README.md

-A demonstration of an Azure MCV Core applicatoin with a Fabric node backend.
+A demonstration of an Azure MCV Core application with a Fabric node backend.